A Meditation to Pause and Relax

 blog post meditation to pause and relax jennifer raye

-Do you ever feel like you need to just pause?
-I know I do.
-When I first began practicing yoga and meditation, rest and relaxation practices provided almost immediate positive results.
-I felt a shift in my life, in my mind, and in my heart.
-Sometimes we just need some down time!
-In fact, setting aside quiet time to reflect every day can be a deeply transformative practice.
+Do you ever feel like you need to pause?
+When I first began practicing yoga and meditation, relaxation yielded almost immediate benefits.
+I felt a shift in my life, mind, and heart.
+Sometimes we need some downtime!
+In fact, setting aside quiet time to reflect every day can be a profoundly transformative practice.

-Taking time to pause and relax is an essential tool to stay sane in this crazy busy world.
-If you want to stay clear, and support your body, mind, and heart, slowing down every day is mandatory.
-When you slow down and consciously relax, you give yourself time to digest your daily life, and you become more open to insight as it arises.
+Taking time to pause and relax is essential to staying sane in this wild, busy world.
+If you want to keep clear and support your body, mind, and heart, slowing down every day is mandatory.
+When you slow down and consciously relax, you give yourself time to digest your daily life and become more open to insights as they arise.

-Spending this time with yourself will help you be present, get more done, and generally enjoy life more.
-It can also be very beneficial for your hormonal system, your immune system, and your nervous system.
+Spending this time with yourself will help you be present, get more done, and enjoy life more.
+It can also be very beneficial for your hormonal, immune, and nervous systems.

-I find doing a movement practice that helps me to sink into my body and out of my head, combined with some meditation is very helpful in developing greater ease.
+A movement practice that helps you sink into your body and out of your head, combined with some meditation, is very helpful in developing greater ease.
 You can find some movement practices here and here.

-Below you’ll find a short 15 min. meditation for guidance.
-Find a quiet space, lay down on your back, and sink into the stillness.
+Below you’ll find a short 15-minute meditation for guidance.
+Find a quiet space, lie on your back, and sink into the stillness.

-I challenge you to find the time this week to pause.
-For 5-15 min. first thing in the morning, or in the evening before going to bed, feel your breath, and notice your body.
-Notice the urge to fill the moment with something and instead, allow things to settle.
+I challenge you to find the time this week to pause for 5-15 minutes.
+First thing in the morning, or the evening before bed, feel your breath and notice your body.
+Notice the urge to fill the moment with something, and instead, allow things to settle.

 I hope you enjoy your daily relaxation time!